Kevin-Bronsdijk/nuget-pre-release-packages-detection-action/README.md

-# GitHub Action which detects pre-release Nuget packages
+# Nuget pre-release packages check

-This action detects detects pre-release Nuget packages for all projects linked to a given solution file.
+This action detects pre-release NuGet packages for all projects linked to a given solution file.
+Pre-release packages are often Alpha packages only to be used when developing however avoided when running production code.

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)